The Collective (band): 2012: The X Factor Australia and formation

 For the Judges' Choice-themed first live show, The Collective performed Jessie J's "Domino" and received positive comments from the judges, with Keating calling it "the best performance I've ever seen on X Factor anywhere in the world".
 Bassingthwaighte described their performance as "phenomenal", while Sebastian said it was "unbelievable".
 For the Party All Night-themed second live show, they performed Kenny Loggins' "Footloose" and again received praise from the judges, with Mel B saying that Keating had a good chance of winning The X Factor with The Collective.
 For the third and fourth live shows, The Collective performed New Kids on the Block's "You Got It (The Right Stuff)" and The Beatles' "A Hard Day's Night" respectively.
 For the '80s-themed fifth live show, they performed Madonna's "Like a Prayer" and received a mixed response from the judges.
 Bassingthwaighte thought it was not the right song choice for them, while Mel B said "sexy is back".
 For the Latest and Greatest-themed sixth live show, The Collective performed Ed Sheeran's "Lego House" and again received a mixed response from the judges.
 While Bassingthwaighte said they "looked fantastic, sounded great", Sebastian felt that Singe, who was on main vocals, looked and sounded nervous and that it was not a perfect performance.
 For the Made in Australia-themed seventh live show, The Collective performed Timomatic's "Incredible".
-Following their performance of Justin Bieber's "Beauty and a Beat" in week eight, The Collective landed in the bottom two for the first time with Shiane Hawke.
-Keating, Sebastian and Mel B saved them in the final showdown, resulting in Hawke being eliminated.
+Following their performance of Justin Bieber's "Beauty and a Beat" in the quarter-final, The Collective landed in the bottom two for the first time with Shiane Hawke.
+Keating, Mel B, and Sebastian voted to send The Collective through to the semi-final in the final showdown, resulting in Hawke being eliminated.
+However, voting statistics revealed that Hawke received more votes than The Collective, which meant that if Sebastian sent the result to deadlock, Hawke would have advanced to the semi-final and The Collective would have been eliminated.

-In week nine, semi-finals week, The Collective performed two songs, OneRepublic's "Apologize" and Chris Brown's "Yeah 3x", and received standing ovations from the judges for both of the performances.
+In the semi-final, The Collective performed two songs, OneRepublic's "Apologize" and Chris Brown's "Yeah 3x", and received standing ovations from the judges for both of the performances.
 That same week, The Collective landed in the bottom two again with Bella Ferraro.
-They received two votes each from the judges, resulting in a deadlock.
-It was then announced that The Collective received the most public votes and were put through to the grand final, resulting in Ferraro being eliminated.
+They received two votes each from the judges, and the result went to deadlock.
+The Collective received the most public votes and advanced to the final, resulting in Ferraro being eliminated.
 They joined Samantha Jade and Jason Owen for the grand final.
 During the first part of the final on 19 November, the three finalists were required to perform three songs – their audition song, last shot song and winner's single.
 The Collective's last shot song was Karmin's "Brokenhearted" and their winner's single was titled "Surrender".
-The following day, it was announced that The Collective finished in third place.
+The following day, it was announced that The Collective were the last contestant eliminated.